marcopennekamp/lore/specification/expressions.md

 Lore supports a **unit** value, which is simply the empty tuple.
 It is written `()` and has the type `Unit` or `()`.
 The unit value is special in Lore, as it is the de-facto throwaway value, and also the implicit return type of actions.

-##### Equality and Order

-Two tuples are equal if they have the same size and their elements are equal under `lore.core.equal?`.
-A tuple is less than another tuple if they have the same size and their elements follow lexicographic ordering under `lore.core.less_than?`.

 ### Anonymous Functions